Cynsar-Foundation/metaRoot/README.md

 # metaRoot

+Metaroot is an experimental naming service that lets  anyone, anywhere in the world to register names and associate identity.
+Metaroot uses peer-to-peer technology to operate with no central authority: managing transactions and issuing names are carried out collectively by the network.
+Metaroot Core is the name of open source software which enables the use of this service.

 # Paper for the Protocol

 Right now the entire internet https() security is in hands of just few and if the single party fails the entire network security fails.  metaRoot  will address the root cause of this problem, we discuss how we can implement a custom protocol that  proves the unique names and as well work as a decentralized certificate authority to issue certificates.
 Implementing a protocol over the avalanche subnet where the construction is such that namespaces resolves to certificates that are compact and are easily verifiable by billions of devices around the globe.